jaylaellis01/Make-A-Rhyme/README.md

 There are no prequistites to installing or downloading this code.

 ## Download instructions:
-Clone master branch to computer
+Clone master branch to computer.\n
 Upload codebase to approiate server

 ## Installation of actual application: